TeamViewer: macOS Client Setup

 What

 FileWave's TeamViewer integration requires endpoint prerequisites on each supported platform.
-In future versions, we may embed some of these prerequisites, but at this time, we erred on the side of letting you control the elements.
-So, slightly more work but much greater control.
+Majority of these have been left untouched, but may be altered, allowing slightly more work (if desired) but much greater control.

 When/Why

-TeamViewer is used to remotely control your clients.
-You can use TeamViewer when you need access to a device for troubleshooting or assisting a user.
-TeamViewer for macOS differs from other OSs because it requires a few privacy permissions before allowing TeamViewer to be installed.
+TeamViewer is used to remotely control your clients, providing access to a device for troubleshooting or assisting a user.
+TeamViewer for macOS differs from other OSs since it requires a few privacy permissions before allowing TeamViewer to be installed.

 How

-We'll need to meet prerequisites for macOS client devices in order for TeamViewer to work seamlessly.
+Prerequisites for macOS client devices must be met in order for TeamViewer to work seamlessly:

 The below describes installing the TeamViewer Host application.
 The full TeamViewer application is only necessary for computers wanting to remote into other computers.
-The Host application is only allowed to accept connections and not initiate them.
-You can use both, but we highly recommend the Host application.
+The Host application is only allowed to accept connections and not initiate them; highly recommended.

 (During an attempt to prompt a device for control, users will be prompted to either install or launch a local copy of Teamviewer.
 Only the TeamViewer Host version can be launched if pre-installed.)